Siberian Chaga Extract with Betulin

 Prized Medicinal Mushroom, Fortified with Betulin

-The beneficial properties of wild Chaga were first documented in Chinese traditional medicine thousands of years ago, and folk healers in Siberia have prized Chaga for centuries.
+The beneficial properties of wildcrafted siberian Chaga extract were first documented in Chinese traditional medicine thousands of years ago, and folk healers in Siberia have prized Chaga for centuries.
 The typical method of Chaga consumption is drinking a warm, woodsy tea made by steeping the raw mushroom in hot water.
 People in Siberia still drink Chaga tea daily to support health and longevity.

 Chaga mushroom is emerging today as a scientifically-backed adaptogen.
 Adaptogens are natural substances that can help the body adapt to stress and help normalize bodily processes.
 People in the West are realizing that Chaga mushroom offers many health benefits.
 Many people drink Chaga tea instead of coffee, for a natural way to stimulate energy levels without using caffeine, regulate the effects of stress on the body, and support overall health.*